groundwater/binary-fusion/README.md

 A `Procfile` is a text file that lives at the root of your application.
-It has one line for each type of process you wish to run, and each line is prefixed by the processes key.
+It has one line for each type of process you wish to run, and each line is prefixed by a unique but arbitrary token.

     web: node server.js
     log: node logger.js